 Victorian property with its original roof

 Just to explain a bit further, this is a Victorian property that still has the original roof.
 Over the years the slates have slipped and been replaced with a variety of different slates.
-Many of the repairs have been sub-standard where they places have been nailed back by non-ferrous metals (they rust), and also some had been fixed back in the more traditional method with a lead tingle.
-Here's a typical sketch that we put in our building survey to show this type of problem, along with the definition.
+Many of the repairs have been sub-standard and nailed back by non-ferrous metals (they rust), and also some had been fixed back in the more traditional method with a lead tingle.
+Here's a typical sketch that we put in our building surveys to show this type of problem, along with the definition.

 Lead Tingles or Lead Slaps Defined

 These are strips of lead usually about 25mm wide which are used to secure slates where they have slipped.

 Building survey shows problems with roof